 It’s not that there’s anything wrong with our gallery wall – it’s just that it needs some refreshing.
 It’s been about the same since we moved in almost three (!) years ago.

 Of course, that got me thinking about big blank walls generally.
 What should you do with those big wide spaces in your home?
-Those areas are tough – should you hang several little things or one big thing, or little and big things, or leave it blank?
-So today on the Friday Five: Five Ways to Decorate a Big Wall.
+Those areas are tough – should you hang several little things or one big thing, or little and big things, or leave the wall blank?
+So, today on the Friday Five: Five Ways to Decorate a Big Wall.

 You can see tons of examples of gallery walls on Pinterest and in magazines.
-In fact, you can even find sample layouts for gallery walls (for example, see THIS board I created on Pinterest).
+In fact, you can even find sample layouts for gallery walls on my Pinterest board on gallery walls and halls.

 For the gallery wall above our stairs, I chose mostly art that our kids made.
 I love the bright colors and the kids (and I) love seeing their art in a place of honor.

 - Hang the art in a way that complements the space.
-For example, if your gallery wall is the wall above stairs, the art should be hung on an angle that mimics that of the stairs (as in the above picture).
+For example, if your gallery wall is the wall above stairs, the art should be hung on an angle that mimics the angle of the stairs (see the above picture).

 - Hang things that are meaningful or lovely to you, and that you’ll want to see every day.